Category: State Park

 There are docks that you can fish off of.
 We walked to this one often.
 There are stairs that lead down into the water, but again…gators.

 There are some very nice sized sites at Lake Louisa State Park.
 We had to site hop throughout the week because the place was booked and we stayed here spur-of-the-moment.
 This park books up a year in advance.
 If you’re going to go to Disney or Universal…this is a great place to stay.
 At only around $30 a night it’s quite a bit cheaper than staying in a hotel.
+And if you plan ahead, you can get a site that has full hook-ups!

 There are tons of tangerine trees around the park.
-We went on a walk and passed a couple of guys who had bags full of tangerines so we thought we’d be cool and grab some tangerines for ourselves…they were the so sour…we spit them out.
+We went on a walk and passed a couple of guys who had bags full of tangerines so we thought we’d be cool and grab some tangerines for ourselves…they were so sour…we spit them out.
 I couldn’t keep it in my mouth!
 Bleh!!!
 I don’t know what those two guys were doing with all of the ones they picked.
 Maybe they knew which ones to pick and we got ones that weren’t ready?

 One of the coolest things about this park is that you can rent canoes.
 We took the opportunity to teach the boys how to paddle a canoe.
 I kept an eye out for any weird looking logs…aka…gators.
-I didn’t see any, but we avoided the areas we thought they would most likely be during that time.
+I didn’t see any, but we avoided the areas we thought they would most likely be during that time of the day.
+I did take my camera out on the canoe to get a shot of the cypress trees in the water.

 Seriously Guys…if you’re in the Orlando area for any reason check out Lake Louisa State Park.
 We will definitely stay there again!